By Meg Ramsey

 As I listened to the speaker from AIG detail lessons the company learned along the way, I noted several commonalities with my own experiences.
 Some of the most prominent takeaways from this session are listed below.

-By taking mission-critical workloads out of their own jurisdiction and moving to the cloud, organizations are wise to leave it to the experts.
+By taking mission-critical workloads out of their own jurisdiction and moving to the cloud, organisations are wise to leave it to the experts.
 It’s a smart move for any industry.

 Sungard AS is a Re:INVENT bronze sponsor in Booth 2019, Las Vegas, NV, 11/27-12/1.
 Visit us to meet our team and discuss your Cloud opportunities.